MichelleDuda/scoops-ice-cream/README.md

 ### Bugs
 1. HTML Validator found stray end tag of for main element at line 155.
 Fixed.
+2. Contact Page was allowing for submission of form without any message.
+Fixed by adding required tag to the feedback field.

 ### Known Bugs